-So, all that's happening is you'll be wasting a lot of time thinking you're making money.
-You will continue to promote the platform, and when you try to withdraw, they will go dark.
-It's an obvious scam, so you won't make a dime with them.
+So, all that’s happening is you’ll be wasting a lot of time thinking you’re making money.
+You will continue to promote the platform, and when you try to withdraw, it will go dark.
+It’s an obvious scam, so that you won’t make a dime with them.

 Inside the Members Area

 The registration process is free, and anyone can get started.
-To begin, enter your name, email, and set a username.
+To begin, enter your name and email, and set a username.

 There are three videos in the help sections, but those are all deleted.
-It's free to register with the website, but it won't make any sense in joining.
-After a lot of digging, we didn't find any user who received a payment.
+It’s free to register with the website, but it won’t make any sense to join.
+After a lot of digging, we didn’t find any user who received payment.

 Once you apply for a withdrawal, you will be asked to wait for a few weeks.
 Once the waiting period is over, this is bound to happen:

-This is a fresh domain that's due to expire in an year's time from its registration date.
+This is a fresh domain that’s due to expire in a year’s time from its registration date.
 The website is hardly a decade old, and everything they say is a lie.

 The domain has an anonymous registration as well, and there’s no information on who owns this site.
 If it was a legit platform, why even hide your true identity?